Have a question or just want to learn more? We're here to help.

-As a Cyber Warfare Engineer, you will apply principles and techniques of computer science and computer engineering to research, design, develop, test and evaluate software and firmware for computer network attack, exploitation and defense in Cyberspace Operations.
-Those serving in this role also have responsibility for overseeing the work of Cryptologic Technicians – Enlisted Sailors (no degree required) who serve as specialists in different areas of cryptology.
+You will apply principles and techniques of computer science and computer engineering to build software and firmware to defend our nation’s vital computer networks.
+You will alsoresearch, design, develop, test and evaluate software and firmware for computer network attack, exploitation and defense in Cyberspace Operations.

 Cyber Warfare Engineers serve in challenging roles that are designed to leverage their expertise in Computer Network Operations.
 They typically serve at a shore-based Navy Information Operations Command (NIOC).

 Those pursuing a Cyber Warfare Engineering position are required to attend Officer Development School (ODS) in Newport, R.I.
 Upon completion, CWE Officers can expect to be initially assigned to a Navy Information Operations Command (NIOC) at Fort Meade, Md., or Suitland, Md.
 There they will be afforded the opportunity to complete a wide array of National Cryptologic School courses as well as specific on-the-job training.